Hours of Operation

 - Birth of First Child

-- Disabling Sickness of Condition
+- Disabling Sickness or Condition

 - Subsequent Duty Station